harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/native-helm-quickstart.md

 ## Add a Helm chart to a Native Helm service

 To add a Helm chart in this example, we will add a Harness connector to the HTTP server hosting the chart.
 This connector uses a Harness Delegate to verify credentials and pull charts.
-Ensure you have a Harness delegate installed also.
-For steps on installing a delegate, go to [Delegate installation overview](http://localhost:3000/docs/platform/Delegates/install-delegates/overview).
+Ensure you have a Harness Delegate installed also.
+For steps on installing a delegate, go to [Delegate installation overview](/docs/platform/Delegates/install-delegates/overview).

 1. In the Harness service for your Native Helm deployment, in **Manifests**, select **Add Manifest**.